 In particular, Toshiba’s corporate leadership issued “Challenges,” or strict profit targets to business unit leaders.
 In many cases, the Challenges were released near the end of the quarter when there was little time to achieve them through performance adjustments.
 In effect, the only way to meet the profit targets was to employ irregular accounting techniques.

-Other factors that contributed to and enabled the accounting scandal include:
+Other factors that contributed to and enabled the Toshiba scandal include:

 - An overall corporate culture which demanded obedience to superiors